mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

       }
 ```

-The evaluation random variable requies to define a classifier and a cost function.
+To run the above, we need a classifier and a cost function.

 The classifier is a predictive pipeline that applies the recognizer on a transaction and applies the optimal cut-off $c$ to predict the user type.